Transport in Mongolia: Taxis

-A typical fare is MNT 1,000 per kilometer; taxi drivers tend to ask for more especially if the client is a foreign national.
-However, many unofficial taxis use the mobile app platforms to take orders.
-Official taxis with proper markings are allowed to drive without plate number restrictions on the first lane of Ulaanbaatar's central road usually reserved for large public transports such as buses and trolleybuses from October 2013.
+A typical fare is MNT 1,500 per kilometer; taxi drivers tend to ask for more especially if the client is a foreign national.
+Official taxis with proper markings are allowed to drive without plate number restrictions on the first lane of Ulaanbaatar's central road usually reserved for large public transports such as buses and trolleybuses since October 2013.

 Waterways

 Mongolia has 580 km of waterways, but only Lake Khövsgöl has ever been heavily used.
 The Selenge (270 km) and Orkhon (175 km) rivers are navigable but carry little traffic, although a customs boat patrols the Selenge to the Russian border.
 Lake Khovsgol has charter boats for tourists.
 The lakes and rivers freeze over in the winter and are usually open between May and September.

-Air transportation
+Air transport

+MIAT Mongolian Airlines is the country's flag carrier and first airline, operating since 1956.
+It conducted scheduled domestic flights in the communist era with its hub at Buyant-Ukhaa International Airport (built 1961), and started international routes in 1987.
+With the onset of the democratic revolution, the airline gradually adopted modern jet airliners and expanded its international operations.
+Since the 2000s, private operators such as Aero Mongolia, Hunnu Air, and Eznis Airways commenced flights, dominating domestic air routes in the country.
+In 2023, MIAT Mongolian Airlines resumed domestic flights after 15 years under the brand name MIAT Regional.

-As of 2012, most airports of 21 aimag centers of Mongolia have paved runways.
-Those closest to Ulaanbaatar lack scheduled air service.
+Mongolia opened the new Chinggis Khaan International Airport (UBN) in July 2021, located about 50 km from the center of Ulaanbaatar.
+Replacing Buyant-Ukhaa, it is the country's only international airport.
+Most airports of the 21 aimag centers of Mongolia have paved runways, but those closest to Ulaanbaatar lack scheduled air service.

-Buyant-Ukhaa International Airport outside of Ulaanbaatar is the major airport in Mongolia that offers international flights.
-Choibalsan's airport has international status and flights to the Chinese cities of Hailar, Erenhot and Manzhouli.

-As of 2013, domestic air carriers such as MIAT Mongolian Airlines, Eznis Airways (unexpectedly suspended its operation on May 22, 2014) Aero Mongolia, Hunnu Air as well as international carriers such as Aeroflot, Korean Air, Air China and Turkish Airlines are offering scheduled services.
-Domestic airlines except MIAT Mongolian Airlines provide regular service between Ulaanbaatar and aimag centers.
-Domestic flights are operated using Fokker 50, Airbus A319 and Bombardier Q400 aircraft.

-Ulaanbaatar can be accessed with regular flights from major cities such as Moscow, Berlin, Frankfurt, Beijing, Hong Kong, Singapore, Seoul, Tokyo, Osaka (served only in summer), Istanbul and Bishkek.
+Ulaanbaatar can be accessed with direct flights to various locations in Europe and Asia, with future direct routes planned to North America and Australia.

-In 2013 the first purely air cargo operator was registered at the Civil Aviation Authority of Mongolia and is planned to commence operation in 2014.

-Talks of a possible restart of flights between the Russian city of Ulan-Ude and Ulaanbaatar by a Russian airline have been reported.